Schoenfels Castle: Early history

 The castle appears to have been built by Friedrich of Schonevels in 1292.
 Through marriage, it subsequently belonged to the families of Ansembourg and Sanem.
 In the 16th century, Henri Schloeder of Lachen became the owner and the Lord of Schoenfels and Busbach.
 His arms are to found on the keep.
 In 1683, the French destroyed the castle's defences and in 1690 the castle and the village were burnt down after a dispute between Theodor von Neunheuser and the Lord of Brandenbourg.
 In 1759, Pierre-François de Gaillot de Genouillac became Lord of Schoenfels after marrying Marie-Catherine de Neunheuser.
 In 1813, his son, François-Romain de Gaillot, sold the castle to Jean-Baptiste Thorn-Suttor, governor of the Province of Luxembourg during the Belgian period (1831-1839).
 The Belgian senator Jacques Engler bought the castle in 1840 and left it to his son-in-law Baron Auguste Goethals who built a residence beside the keep.
-In 1948, the Luxembourgish industrialist Camillle Weiss bought the property but sold it in 1971 to the Luxembourg State.
+In 1948, the Luxembourgish industrialist Camille Weiss bought the property but sold it in 1971 to the Luxembourg State.
 The new residence was demolished in 1976.